-Logic intervention Indicator Basic data Target Mean of verification hypothesis / Risk The most successful experiences and those missed are documented at local and national levels on fuel development policies Outcome 1.1.
-The capacities of local governance technical services are strengthened Number and type of target institutions strengthened to minimize exposure to climate change and variability hazards+ The trainings on the consequences of the adverse impacts of climate change and adaptive measures in terms of small-scale irrigation are not yet mastered by the decentralized services.
-The technical services of the Government in charge for small irrigation including agriculture, agricultural engineering, environment, hydraulic, receive training on: - The fight against climate change and food insecurity - The technologies promoted in the project Reports of technical ministries - Reports on the execution and monitoring and evaluation of the project Low participation and involvement of local public services Output 1.1.1.
+Logic intervention Indicator Basic data Target Mean of verification hypothesis / Risk Output 1.2.1.
 Capacity building of local development services agents of Ministry of Agriculture on climate change and its impacts on food security.
-Number of sessions of capacity building achieved - Number of people trained on climate change and its effects on food security +.
-Number of people trained and sessions Conducted are Insufficient 2 training workshops are organized during the first two years of the project on the impact of climate change and food security for 38 frames, at the rate of 2 frames in each of the 17 departments and one regional framework (4) Workshop Reports - The technical ministries Reports - report of Execution s and monitoring and evaluation of the project Low participation and involvement of local public services Output 1.1.2.
-Training of Government technical agents in the use of the tools to monitor the changes in the status of natural resources Number of sessions of strengthening of capacities organized Number of people trained in order to meet, and mitigate the negative consequences of events due to climate change+ The knowledge of technical services on the monitoring tools of soil and water resources are not updated 6 training workshops, two for each theme (GIS, monitoring of groundwater and soil fertility) are organized during the first two years of the project for 38 frames taken at the departmental and regional beneficiary services Workshop Reports The technical ministries Reports report of Execution and monitoring and evaluation of the project Low participation and involvement of local public services Outcome 1.2.
-The capacities of farmers' groups and other stakeholders to understand and adopt modern irrigation techniques to climate change are strengthened Percentage of the targeted population aware of the adverse impacts on climate change foreseen and the adequate responses+ o32 Workshops organized are insufficient Workshops are organized for local farmers and artisans to acquire knowledge on climate threats and adaptation measures, The communities in the target area have revised their adaptation plan.
-Workshop reports The technical ministries reports reports of the execution and on Weak mobilization and participation of the population
+Number of sessions of capacity building achieved Number of people trained on climate change and its effects on food security Number of people trained and sessions Conducted are Insufficient 1 training workshops are organized during the first two years of the project on the impact of climate change and food security for 38 frames, at the rate of 2 frames in each of the 17 departments and one regional framework (4) Workshop Reports - The technical ministries Reports - report of Execution s and monitoring and evaluation of the project Low participation and involvement of local public services Output 1.2.2.
+Training of Government technical agents in the use of the tools to monitor the changes in the status of natural resources Number of sessions of strengthening of capacities organized Number of people trained in order to meet, and mitigate the negative consequences of events due to climate change The knowledge of technical services on the monitoring tools of soil and water resources are not updated 3 training workshops, one for each theme (GIS, monitoring of groundwater and soil fertility) are organized during the first two years of the project for 38 frames taken at the departmental and regional beneficiary services - Workshop Reports - The technical ministries Reports - report of Execution and monitoring and evaluation of the project Low participation and involvement of local public services Output 1.2.3.
+Strengthening of the technical capabilities of the Government actors in the implementation of the environmental and social safeguard measures Number of sessions of strengthening of capacities on E&S management organized Number of guide to good practice of pesticide management developed and available to producers Rate of adoption of best management practices by producers Control of environmental issues and social of all government actors involved in this innovative project is insufficient Insufficient support from management of pesticides by farmers 5 training workshops are organized due to one per intervention region of the project 200 copies of manuals of good practice in the management of pesticides At least 80% of the producers have adopted good pratices on pest management Workshop Reports Good pratices manuals report of Execution and monitoring and evaluation of the project Low participation and involvement of local public services Outcome 1.3.
+The capacities of farmers' groups and other stakeholders to understand and adopt modern irrigation techniques to climate change are strengthened Percentage of the targeted population aware of the adverse impacts on climate change foreseen and the adequate responses Workshops organized are insufficient Workshops are organized for local farmers and artisans to acquire knowledge on climate threats and adaptation measures, The communities in the target area have revised their adaptation plan. - Workshop reports - The technical ministries reports - reports of the execution and on monitoring and evaluation of the project - Survey reports Weak mobilization and participation of the population Output 1.3.1.
+Sensitization and training of grassroots communities on threats related to climate change and on adaptation and resilience Number of mobilized actors Number of activities of information and sensitization undertaken The conducted sensitization are insufficient At least, 200 people among selected farmers benefit directly and 20,000 people indirectly benefit from sensitization campaigns carried out during the second and third year of Reports of awareness activities - The technical ministries reports Lack of support from local administrative authorities (municipalities and regional councils)